 Contact Chicago Attorney James C. Provenza Today

 As one of the leading nonprofit attorneys in Chicago, lawyer James C. Provenza has worked with many nonprofits throughout the area, and we’ve seen how influential a quality board can be.
 Furthermore, with expert legal counsel and guidance behind your board, you can always make sure that the nonprofit’s actions remain in legal compliance.
-To speak with attorney Provenza over a free, no-obligation consultation, then call our Chicago law firm today at (847) 729-3939.
+To speak with attorney Provenza, call our Chicago law firm today at (847) 729-3939.